Archer season 5: Production

 On February 27, 2013, FX renewed Archer for a fifth season.

 This season transitions to a new format, moving away from revolving around a spy agency (after it is revealed ISIS was never sanctioned by the U.S. government), to depicting the characters embarking on a life of crime as they attempt to sell cocaine.

-Season 5 was officially dubbed Archer Vice in the opening credits sequence of the second episode, though it is 'named' by Archer after the closing montage of the first episode (which is presented to infer Archer musing on what he sees happening in the following months).
+Season 5 was officially dubbed Archer Vice in the opening credits sequence of the second episode, though it is 'named' by Archer after the closing montage of the first episode (which is presented to imply Archer musing on what he sees happening in the following months).
 It was the first season to move away from an episodic format in favor of a serial storyline that played out over the course of all ten episodes.
 This trend would continue in future seasons with Adam Reed having said that he had grown tired of the show’s format being “mission of the week.”